olliw42/fastmavlink/README.md

 The fastMavlink C library includes a most comprehensive test suite.

 Please see [The fastMavlink Library: Test Suite](tests/).

+## Code Generation ##

+As common with MAVLink, the code is created from the MAVLink XML definition files using a 'code generator', which is nothing else than a Python script which is run.

+Please see [The fastMavlink Library: Code Generation](generator/) for more details and documentation.

 ## C Code Architecture ##